Services: Reserves, Research Help...

 For UW Instructors

 Need to place videos or sound recordings on reserve for your students?
 We can help.
 UW instructors may place Libraries' owned and personally owned items on reserve at the Media Center.
 Summit and inter-library loan materials may not be placed on course reserve, but don't fret.
-Let us know what those items and we will try to buy them, then put them on reserve for your class.
+Let us know what those items are and we will try to buy them, then put them on reserve for your class.
 Course reserve items have brief 2, 4, or 24 hour loan periods.
 You choose.
 As an instructor you may need the video for longer, and that's OK.
 Note that items on reserve may still be checked out by other faculty members -- so if there is a certain date you plan on screening a reserve item in class, we recommend that you schedule it with us ahead of time (see "Schedule Media" below for details on how to schedule a video for a particular screening date).

 - Your name, phone number, email address.